coachshea/neo-pipe/readme.md

 ========

 The most basic command that NeoPipe provides is the ':NeoPipe' command.
-This is the command that sends text from the current buffer to a scratch buffer.
-If the scratch buffer is not yet created, it will automatically create it, and if the command type (i.e. npipe\_type) is 'c' (i.e. continuous), the ':NeoPipe' command will take care of all of that for us.
+This is the command that sends text from the current buffer to the output buffer.
+If the output buffer is not yet created, it will automatically create it, and if the command type (i.e. npipe\_type) is 'c' (i.e. continuous), the ':NeoPipe' command will take care of all of that for us.